Coming to Ireland

 UCD Global recommends a dedicated group scheme for non-EU/EEA with Vhi Healthcare, Ireland’s largest Health Insurance provider.
 This scheme is available to students enrolled on an academic course of one year or more.
 It offers a discounted rate and concessions on the standard waiting periods that must be served when joining a health insurance plan.
 This means that UCD students will have immediate cover for all new and pre-existing conditions.
 Please read through the policy wording and prices via the links below.
 This policy is accepted for immigration purposes.

 The Group Scheme Number with VHI is 88979 and you can read further information through the dedicated page for international students.
 Details of their main student plan is included in the link and payments must be made directly to Vhi in order to set up a policy (Vhi will contact you to confirm annual payment details).
-Please note the UCD pricing discount is given at time of purchase.
+Please note, there is a discount for UCD students which is given at the point of sale, therefore please remember to ask about this if you decide to purchase a policy with VHI.

 Vhi has a dedicated phone line for International Students which is +353 (0) 56 775 3157.
 Please reference the UCD group scheme number 88979 when talking with Vhi.